 If Shame Worked, Obesity Wouldn’t Exist

 “But without the shame holding me back, I’ll be out of control and blow up to hippopotamus size”, my clients say when we talk about this.
 The old idea of guilt, shame and punishment being the thin line between us and a life of sloth and gluttony is alive and well in us.
 Only it isn’t true, quite the opposite.

 When we feel shame and regret, we are less able to balance our eating and more prone to turn to consolation, often in the form of food, after which we feel guilty.
 And so the vicious cycle continues.

 A study from University of Pennsylvania showed that the more people had internalized negative views of obesity, the more likely they were to have problems linked to obesity.

 Shame was not making them live a more healthy life, in fact, it was increasing their health risks significantly (Pearl et al., Obesity, 2017; 25 (2): 317).
 If shame worked, we wouldn’t have the obesity levels we do.

 Shame has been tried, are you ready for trying something else?
 Instead of blaming yourself for not meeting the unrealistic expectation of an easy relationship with food, give yourself permission to struggle with it and find your own way.
 Eat your meals without that side of shame.

 This is not a short cut to weight loss.
 My book on mindful eating says that eating mindfully instead of dieting can make you happier and reach a balanced relationship with food.
-When it came out, many people asked more questions about how letting go of diets could make them lose weight, not about how it could make them happier.
+When it came out, most people asked more questions about how letting go of diets could make them lose weight than about how it could make them happier.
 The paradigm of the virtue of weight loss is strong.